 Remote Donor Management: How to Overcome the Challenges

-- Provide plenty of ways to give.
+- Offer a variety of ways to contribute

-- Make the most of your data.
+- Make the most of your data

-- Host virtual stewardship events.
+- Host virtual stewardship events

-1. Provide plenty of ways to give.
+1. Offer a variety of ways to contribute.

 Online Donation Page